richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 > Before you erase a user, see [Delete specific messages or Viva Engage files stored in Viva Engage or SharePoint](gdpr-requests-in-viva-engage-enterprise.md#DeleteMessagesFiles).
 The article describes how to review and delete a user's messages and files in external groups, external threads, and tenants.
 After you select **Erase this user**, the user isn't associated with those messages and files.

 > [!IMPORTANT]
 > Removing a user from their home Viva Engage tenant removes them from all external tenants.
-You must remove guest users separately from each of their external tenants.
+You must separately remove guests from each of their external tenants.

 When you erase a user, the action deletes the following user data: